Ski The Methow by Transit

 Another Okanogan Transit bus took us from Twisp to Winthrop and dropped us at the door of our hotel.

 We spent three great days skiing (and snowshoeing) out of the main trailhead in Winthrop, an easy walk from our hotel.
-We had previously arranged with the local shuttle service Methow Motion to take us to Mazama after that.
-They arrived as scheduled and were very friendly and adept.
-We stayed three nights in Mazama.
+We had previously arranged with the local shuttle service Methow Motion to take us to Mazama, where we stayed for three nights.
+Sad to say, Methow Motion is no longer in business as of 2024.
+However, the Methow Valley is accessible using Okanogan Transit, all the way from Pateros to Mazama, six days a week (no service on Sunday).

 We had also arranged for Methow Motion to pick us up in Mazama and take us to Twisp, where we boarded the last bus to Pateros.
 We spent the night at a hotel in Pateros.
 We expected to get home by bus and train the next day, but things got interesting!